Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/MakeAControllerOnlyLayout.md

 {:style="counter-reset:none"}
 1. Download the layout and Select it.
+1. If you cannot apply the layout, restart steam completely and try again.

 Notes:
 * Gamepad still has some problems - you can't start sprinting if you are not moving in perfect line.
 You need to hold left stick perfectly up, to activate sprint.
 To correct go in MCM - True Directional movement - miscellaneous - Disable "Override Controller Deadzone"